YARC-Official/Genrelizer/docs/How Genrelizer Works.md

 ﻿# How Genrelizer Works
 When YARG starts up, it consults Genrelizer's data to create a large dictionary of case-insensitive mappings from strings to `(genre, subgenre)` value pairs (with the subgenre being optional).
 For example, the dictionary maps `Rock` to `(Rock, null)`, because it's standard genre, and it maps `Hard Trance` to `(Trance, Hard Trance)`, because it understands that `Hard Trance` is a subgenre of `Trance`.

 Under the `mappings` directory, you'll find a bunch of JSON files - one for each of YARG's official genres.
 Each file contains a JSON object that defines string mappings for the dictionary.

-As a contrived example, let's suppose that we weren't satisfied with just `Polka` as a standalone genre, and we decided to branch off a whole dedicated `Hardcore Polka` genre to separate the men from the boys.
+The rest of this document walks through the creation of a hypothetical new mappings file.
+In the README, we imagined a scenario where we added a dedicated `Polka` genre.
+Now let's imagine a world where that wasn't specific enough, and we decided to split off a new `Hardcore Polka` genre to separate the men from the boys.

 ## Standard Genres